rcw5/tutorials/bike-touring-route-planning/README.md

 The benefit of Android is that you get the flexibility of Windows for the size of an iPad.
 No need for any convoluted transfer process, almost all tablets have a microSD card reader built in.

 However I find the Android interface clunky.
-OsmAnd is especially difficult to use, although I admit that this could be because I am a Windows/Mac user and rarely use Android devices.
+OsmAnd is especially difficult to use, although I admit that this could be because I'm a Windows/Mac user and rarely use Android devices.
 If this doesn't apply to you then there's a chance you might find this a whole lot easier than I did...